ashishps1/awesome-low-level-design/problems/coffee-vending-machine.md

-# Designing a Coffee Vending Machine: An Object-Oriented Approach in Java
+# Designing a Coffee Vending Machine

 This blog post explores the object-oriented design and implementation of a Coffee Vending Machine using Java, a project that demonstrates managing coffee selections, inventory, and customer interactions.